 APPROACHING FROM THE EAST: A very useful landfall is the Rockabill Lighthouse, waypoint ROCKBL (not shown on the chart above), proceeding from there to PATRIC-PERCH-HARB.

 APPROACHING FROM THE SOUTH: The route SHENIK-BAY-COLT-PERCH-HARB gives a safe approach to Skerries Harbour through the islands with a chart-datum clearance of approximately 3 metres.
 PATRIC provides a turning point enroute to PERCH for those choosing the more relaxed sail outside the islands.
+There can be some turbulence at the NE corner of St. Patrick’s Island and do watch for pots in this area.

 To come through the islands coming from the south without GPS: sailing north leave Shenick Island about a quarter mile to port, sail towards the centre of Colt Island when bearing 325T, turning to 007T when the Martello Tower on Shenick lines up with Popeshall Hill behind it on a bearing of 187T.
 Then about a quarter mile past Colt Island, turn due west to round the Perch buoy leaving it to port.
 The end of the harbour and anchorage areas should now be visible.
 Watch out for lobster pots in the approaches.